coydog/coydog-resume/README.md

 * Wrote breaknode.py, a Python script to test Node.js HTTP servers for vulnerability to the request pipelining denial of service attack in versions prior to October 2013.
-* Updated legacy ypsnarf security auditing tool for NIS+ for modern Solaris derivatives.
+* Updated legacy ypsnarf security auditing tool for NIS+, for compatibility with modern Solaris derivatives.
 Ported the tool to Linux.
   [Repository](https://github.com/coydog/ypsnarf-2013)
 * Developed utilities using C and Bash shell scripting for drive imaging and backups on Linux, BSD, and Mac OS X. Utilities wipe free space, image the